peppelinux/videodrone/README.md

 ----------

 Test popular WebRTC Platforms with Selenium HQ and Python.
-Videodrone want to be a lightweight build system for unittest orchestration.
+Videodrone aims to be a lightweight build system for unit test orchestration.
 It simply manage "drone connector" with python multiprocessing, at this moment only chrome driver was tested, fill free to contribute with your "drone connector", see [section](#drone-connectors).